 IALA specifies the practices associated with the generic accreditation of training organizations in a recommendation on “Accreditation of Training Organisations” (R0149).

-For VTS training, detailed guidance is provided in a guideline on the “Accreditation and Approval Process for VTS Training Courses” (Guideline 1014).
+For VTS training, detailed guidance is provided in a guideline on the “Accreditation of VTS Training Organizations and Approval to Deliver IALA Model Courses” (G1014).

 Inland waters considerations